midnightntwrk/midnight-architecture/proposals/README.md

 - [0015: Functional Structure Update Syntax](./0015-spread-syntax-md) spread syntax for `struct` and vector creation
 - [0016: Governed parameters and their update mechanics: Phase 1](./0016-governed-parameters-and-their-updates-phase-1.md) for mechanics of enacting governed parameters updates
 - [0017: Flexible network identifier](./0017-flexible-network-id.md) for change network id structure and usage
+- [0018: `compact` CLI Tool for Compact](./0018-compact-cli-tool.md) a single command-line tool for contract and possibly DApp development